pytest-dev/pytest/doc/en/goodpractices.rst

 this will execute your tests using ``pytest-runner``.
 As this is a standalone version of ``pytest`` no prior installation whatsoever is required for calling the test command.
-You can also pass additional arguments to py.test such as your test directory or other options using ``--addopts``.
+You can also pass additional arguments to pytest such as your test directory or other options using ``--addopts``.